F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Does TOPIK qualify you for F-5 permanent residence in Korea?

-No. TOPIK has not been accepted as an F-5 language requirement since April 1, 2019.
+No. TOPIK is not accepted as an F-5 language requirement, and has not been for years.
 Many older guides still say it does.
 The correct requirement is KIIP Level 5 (사회통합프로그램 5단계) OR a score of 60 or higher on the permanent-residence comprehensive evaluation (영주용 종합평가).
 TOPIK scores do count toward the F-2-7 points system that leads to F-5-16, but TOPIK itself does not satisfy the F-5 integration requirement at the point of application.

 What is the difference between F-5 permanent residence and Korean citizenship?